byunsj/KoTox-Korean-Toxic-Instruction-Dataset/README.md

 # KoTox
 Repository for the paper 'Automatic Construction of a Korean Toxic Instruction Dataset for Ethical Tuning of Large Language Models'

+The paper has been accepted for the 'Instruction Tuning and Instruction Following' workshop at NeurIPS 2023.

 Paper : https://arxiv.org/abs/2311.18215

 # KoTox Dataset